-2. Objectives of this Report
+2. Objectives of the Report

-This Report has three main objectives: (1) Securing of Compliance with International Rules (WTO Agreements, EPAs, etc.); (2) Presentation of "Rule-oriented Approach" as Basic Approach; and (3) Promotion of Further Understanding of International Rules.
+The Report has three main objectives: (1) Securing of Compliance with International Rules (WTO Agreements, EPAs, etc.); (2) Presentation of "Rule-oriented Approach" as Basic Approach; and (3) Promotion of Further Understanding of International Rules.

-(1) Securing of Compliance with International Rules (WTO Agreements, EPAs, etc.)
+(1) Securing of Compliance with International Rules (WTO Agreements and EPAs and similar agreements)

-The first objective of this Report lies in making sure that countries will comply with international rules in their trade policies and measures by analyzing consistency between them.
+The first objective of the Report lies in making sure that countries will comply with international rules in their trade policies and measures by analyzing consistency between them.

-So far this report, in light of WTO Agreements, as well as EPAs, FTAs and IIAs (collectively referred below in the Preface as "EPA and similar agreements"), has identified problems in trade policies and measures adopted by Japan's major trading partner countries and regions (sometimes referred below simply as "country(ies)") to urge them to remove or otherwise remedy them.
+So far, the Report, in light of internationally agreed-upon rules such as WTO Agreements, EPAs and similar agreements, has identified problems in trade policies and measures adopted by Japan's major trading partner countries and regions to urge them to remove or otherwise remedy them.

-With changes observed in the Japanese industry community in their trade and investment activities, both in quality and scale, and increased weight of new players in the order of global trade, this Report has increasingly important roles to play in analyzing consistency of their trade policies and measures with international rules and offering perspectives from which solutions should be designed.
+With changes observed in the Japanese industry community in their trade and investment activities, both in quality and scale, and increased weight of new players in the order of global trade, the Report has increasingly important roles to play in analyzing consistency of their trade policies and measures with international rules and offering perspectives from which solutions should be designed.